-Within RIIO-ED2 we will act on the information our dashboard indicates are barriers to a diverse workforce eliminating bias and promoting inclusivity with all of our internal and external recruitment and retention policies.
+Within RIIO-ED2 we will act on the barriers to a diverse workforce indicated by our dashboard, eliminating bias and promoting inclusivity with all of our internal and external recruitment and retention policies.

 Our dashboard currently measures female and ethnicity data and within RIIO-ED2 we will expand it to include all diversity metrics, and include flexible working requests, recruitment statistics, and employee feedback - with the aim of implementing targeted strategies to see increases in all areas.